 This historical 2005 flick stars Shia LeBeouf, Stephen Dillane, Elias Koteas, and James Paxton.

-The Greatest Game Ever Played is a highly rated movie that tells the story of the young 20-year-old Francis Ouimet who gets to play against his boyhood hero Harry Vardon in the 1913 US Open.
+The Greatest Game Ever Played is one of the top golf movies that tell the story of the young 20-year-old Francis Ouimet, who gets to play against his boyhood hero Harry Vardon in the 1913 US Open.
 Hagen won the open in 1900 when Francis was only 7 years old.

 6. Bobby Jones: Stroke of Genius (2004)

-A tribute to the legendary Bobby Jones, the greatest golfer ever.
+It’s a tribute to the legendary Bobby Jones, the greatest golfer ever.
 He dominated during his short career and retired at the age of 28.
-He was a serious young man and somewhat short-tempered and failed at his first attempt at the British Open.
-He came back to win The Open and thus to complete the Grand Slam, and remains the first and only amateur to achieve this milestone.
+He was a serious young man, somewhat short-tempered, and failed at his first attempt at the British Open.
+He returned to win The Open and thus complete the Grand Slam, and remains the first and only amateur to achieve this milestone.
 The great Arnold Palmer never managed to complete this feat.

 Bobby played in the days before big money professionalism and was a true beginner playing for the love of the game.
-He was forced to quit the game at an early age due to a rare spinal disease which eventually saw him wheelchair-bound.
+He was forced to quit the game early due to a rare spinal disease that eventually saw him wheelchair-bound.
 He was a lawyer by profession.

 7. A Gentleman’s Game (2002)

-Released in 2002 starring Mason Gamble, Gary Sinise, Phillip Baker Hall, and Dylan Baker.
+This movie was released in 2002, starring Mason Gamble, Gary Sinise, Phillip Baker Hall, and Dylan Baker.

-Timmy Price, a 13-year-old teenager, learns not only about golf but also life values.
+Timmy Price is a 13-year-old teenager who learns not only about golf but also about life values.

 Timmy’s father is a member of an exclusive golf club on the East Coast and is not encouraging his son to follow suit.
 Timmy, however, is keen as mustard and believes that he has enough promise to succeed at the game.
 He begins as a caddy, carrying the bag for the best and the worst.
 There are good golfers and average golfers.
-There are rich, famous and influential members and middle-class workers, and Timmy is being exposed to a variety of characters and personalities.
+There are rich, famous, and influential members and middle-class workers, and Timmy is exposed to various characters and personalities.

 Timmy wins his first tournament and continues with Coach Foster going from strength to strength.
-Slowly he begins to see why Foster quit the game and begins to realize that there is more to life than winning and more to life than golf.
+He slowly begins to see why Foster quit the game and realizes that there is more to life than winning and more to life than golf.

 A serious look at golf, a gentleman’s game, and the meaning of life, the complete opposite of Caddyshack and Happy Gilmore.